Are Nuts Good or Bad for Bodybuilding? (Pros & Cons)

 Which Type of Nuts are Better for Bodybuilding

-The focus for bodybuilders is a lean physique meaning protein consumption is king.
 By opting for the nut with the highest protein-to-fat ratio, we can provide our body with the most protein for calories consumed.

-Almonds, pistachios, and peanuts provide the most protein with peanuts as the top contender.
+Almonds, pistachios, and peanuts provide the most protein, with peanuts as the top contender.

 Peanuts are also the most affordable nut, which can be helpful for a bodybuilder spending a significant amount of money on protein sources like chicken.